Overview

 that you would use at the command line if you were running the pipeline

 manually.
-This will be some variant of nextflow run some-pipeline.nf
+This will be some variant of nextflow run some-pipeline.nf, and

 will include any parameters, profiles, versions, and config files that you